-Recent genetic discoveries and increasing sophistication of gene editing technologies have together aligned to produce a transformative moment in the scientific approach to coronary heart disease.
+Recent genetic discoveries and increasing sophistication of gene editing technologies have together aligned to produce a transformative moment in the scientific approach to cardiovascular disease (CVD).

 Overview of Gene Editing

 In recent years, gene editing has demonstrated incredible potential to drive new therapeutic breakthroughs to treat disease.
 Using gene editing, we aim to disrupt the chronic care model for CVD by providing a new therapeutic approach with single-course in vivo liver-directed gene editing treatments focused on addressing the root causes of this highly prevalent and life-threatening disease.